Easy slow cooker pork BBQ is perfect for those days when you need a “set it and forget it” recipe that can be thrown together in minutes.

 - 1 tablespoon garlic powder

 - 1 teaspoon salt

-- ½ teaspoon pepper
+- 1/2 teaspoon pepper

-- 1 jar BBQ sauce, preferably organic
+- 1 jar BBQ sauce

-- Pour ¼ of the BBQ sauce into the bottom of a slow cooker.
+- Pour 1/4 of the BBQ sauce into the bottom of a slow cooker.

 - Coat the entire pork roast with the garlic powder, salt and pepper.
 Set it into the slow cooker, fat side up.